 It may well all be in the eyes of the beholder but, at the end of the day, is not that what matters the most?

 “For our own success to be real, it must contribute to the success of others.”

-Photo: Taken by me when I was out in Wimbledon Park last summer.
+Photo by MCL – I took this photo while out for a walk in Wimbledon Park last summer.